-The Lab3 design opens, as shown below.
+The Lab3 design opens, as shown in the following figure.

-- 4. From your Simulink project worksheet, select Simulation > Run or click the Run simulation button to simulate the design. - 5.
+- 4. From your Simulink project worksheet, select Simulation → Run or click the Run simulation button to simulate the design. - 5.
 Double-click the System Generator token to open the Properties Editor. - 6.
-Select the Clocking tab.

-7. From the Perform analysis menu, select Post Synthesis and from Analyzer type menu select Timing as shown below.
+Select the Clocking tab. - 7.
+From the Perform analysis menu, select Post Synthesis and from Analyzer type menu select Timing as shown in the following figure.